MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/simulator-interaction-data.md

 ## Generate adversarial simulations for safety evaluation

-Augment and accelerate your red-teaming operation by using Azure AI Studio safety evaluations to generate an adversarial dataset against your application.
+Augment and accelerate your red-teaming operation by using Azure AI Foundry safety evaluations to generate an adversarial dataset against your application.
 We provide adversarial scenarios along with configured access to a service-side Azure OpenAI GPT-4 model with safety behaviors turned off to enable the adversarial simulation.

 ```python
 from azure.ai.evaluation.simulator import AdversarialSimulator
 ```

 The adversarial simulator works by setting up a service-hosted GPT large language model to simulate an adversarial user and interact with your application.
-An AI Studio project is required to run the adversarial simulator:
+An AI Foundry project is required to run the adversarial simulator:

 ```python
 from azure.identity import DefaultAzureCredential